groboclown/java-retval/docs/index.md

 ## How To Use

-In all the basic `Ret*` types, the basic flow involves first collecting information that could have problems, then using that data, if it is problem-free, to perform other operations.
+In all the `Ret*` types, the normal flow involves first collecting information that could have problems, then using that data, if it is problem-free, to perform other operations.

 <!-- src/test/java/net/groboclown/retval/usecases/examples/ServiceRunner.java -->
 ```java